 It was his mother's supreme desire that her son should become a kind, pious and just ruler.
 She was wont to say to him: "Never forget that sin is the only great evil in the world.
 No mother could love her son more than I love you.
 But I would rather see you lying dead at my feet than know that you had offended God by one mortal sin."
 These words remained indelibly impressed upon his mind.

-St. Louis was a Tertiary of the Order of the Holy Trinity and Captives (the Trinitarians).Patron:
+St. Louis was a Tertiary of the Order of the Holy Trinity and Captives (the Trinitarians), but the Franciscans also honor him as a member of the Third Order.Patron:

 Third Order of Franciscans (Secular Franciscans); barbers; builders; button makers; construction workers; Crusaders; death of children; difficult marriages; distillers; embroiderers; French monarchs; grooms; haberdashers; hairdressers; hair stylists; kings; masons; needle workers; parenthood; parents of large families; prisoners; sculptors; sick people; soldiers; stone masons; stonecutters; tertiaries; Archdiocese of Saint Louis, Missouri.Symbols:

 Crown and scepter tipped with a Manus Dei